jchaume/github-final-project/CONTRIBUTING.md

 The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.

 Please note we have a Code of Conduct, please follow it in all your interactions with the project and its community.

-Coding Standards
-This project adheres to the PEP 8 Python Coding Style Guidelines, Django naming conventions, and other standards.

-Programming Languages
-Scripts are written for "bash" shell.
-Python code is written at the Python 3.6 level.